 Image Credit: Star Tribune.com

 Morris Kevin Hayes was born on November 28, 1962, in Pine Bluff, Arkansas, to Moses and Maxine Hayes.
 His mother Maxine was a singer but loved the piano and encouraged Hayes to play.
 Hayes took keyboard lessons for a few months as a preteen, where his music teacher realized he could play by ear.
-More interested in sports, Hayes only played the keyboard at church and never learned to read music.
+More interested in sports, he only played the keyboard at church and never learned to read music.
 Hayes later attended and graduated from White Hall High School where he was the first Bulldog mascot.
 He also played piano and took art classes.
 Even back then everyone knew he was extremely talented.